PadmanabhanSaravanan/Vitest/README.md

 npm create vite@latest hello-world -- --template vue
 ```

+**Explanation:**

+* `npm create vite@latest` → Creates a new project using the latest version of Vite.
+* `hello-world` → The name of your project folder.
+* `-- --template vue` → Specifies that you want the latest version of Vue 3 as the template.

 ![images](images/vjs-32.png)

 This will create a **Vue 3 + Vite** project inside a folder called `hello-world`.